 When Meme’s owner decided to get out of the business, he felt his only option may be to shoot his three tigers.
 This was to be Meme’s final reward for years of service to her owner.
 Luckily, those words fell on the right ears.
 Our sanctuary was notified of the owner’s intentions and we were determined to rescue these tigers.
 Two were placed with a sanctuary in the south but due to Meme’s age, no one felt she would survive the trip.
 Therefore, Meme became TWS’s first and only tiger.
 Meme arrived with open wounds on her face and hips from rubbing herself raw against her small cage.
 The initial examination was not optimistic.
 She had severe arthritis and a bladder infection.

-But with care from Dr. Baillie and his staff, Meme now has a new lease on life.
+But with care from our veterinarian and staff, Meme now has a new lease on life.
 Life at the sanctuary must be heaven compared to her past.
 She has a heated den filled with straw for the cold Minnesota winters, a tiger perch complete with ramp and railings, a tire swing, tons of toys, fresh food every day and ample space to romp around.